 Step 4: If you have no elective free space and wish the internship counts towards a major study, obtain approval by the respective Major Coordinator

-Step 5: Apply for your chosen internship option via the online WIL Application form and attach supporting documents including the approved WIL Internship Proposal form.
+Step 5: Apply for your chosen internship option via the online WIL Internship Application

 Step 6: Your application will be assessed by the Arts WIL Team.
 Please note that an interview may be required as part of the selection process.